-As I’ve already own and enjoy the similar and incredibly popular GermGuardian AC4825, I was really curious how it would compare.
+As I already own and really enjoy similar and incredibly popular GermGuardian AC4825, I was really curious how it would compare.
 Is it just as good?
 How does it look, sound, and work?

 Build quality is just as good as I’ve come to expect after owning & testing many GermGuardian products.
 Fit and finish are great, with no manufacturing defects or cosmetic issues.
 The AC4900 has a unique brushed metal appearance that’s stylish and modern.
 It’s a satin silver-gray effect I like.

 As I always do, I ran the purifier through a series of once-over inspections I do as a basic check for build quality issues and any noticeable problems.